 Whats app is considered as the most elite form of communication of this century.
 Or at least that’s what 99% of the people using it feels.
-For some reasons, I happen to be one of those outcasts who just doesn’t understand what this application is trying to do and why is it even trying so hard.
+For some reason, I happen to be one of those outcasts who just doesn’t understand what this application is trying to do and why is it even trying so hard.

 No matter how hard I try to live a life without having to open this little piece of crap, I just can’t do it.
 The reason is pretty simple – everybody is using Whats App, so I have to use it as well.
 Now since I have established how much I hate it, let me give you a few valid reasons so that I can convince you to join my bandwagon as well.